longevity-genie/just-semantic-search/README.md

 ## Installation

-Make sure you have at least Python 3.11 installed.
+Make sure you have at least Python 3.10 installed (3.11 and higher is recommended).

 ### Using pip